metaterminal/metaterminal.fyi/content/archive/time-war.md

 While it is tempting to ground this with reference to popular culture, media unfortunately tends to change drastically between timelines.
 Thankfully we are predated by <i>The Time Machine</i>, and thus you should have a basic understanding of a) the concept of time travel by scientific means and b) some of the obvious pitfalls.

-Depending on the state of your timeline and your position within it, however, you may not understand the concept of a “time war”.[^1] The name is evocative, pithy, and extremely misleading.
+Depending on the state of your timeline and your position within it, however, you may not understand the concept of a “time war”.<a class="footnote"><sup>1</sup><span>If it exists, I found <i>The Changing Men</i> by Fritz Leiber to be pretty instructive.</span></a> The name is evocative, pithy, and extremely misleading.
 Most likely, you picture field soldiers with time machines; tactics being sent backwards to influence past events; and battles fought between the past and the future.

 From a tactical perspective, this situation is more or less impossible.
 Put it this way: you have a machine which can remove your opponents’ ability to retaliate, <i>before they even know they’re fighting you</i>.
 You can prevent your opponents from ever developing similar technology, embed spies with years of real lived history, and alter any event of which you have sufficient knowledge.
 You can preempt any countermeasure and correct any mistake.
 A conflict where either one of the combatants has a time machine is always over before it starts.
 So if a time war is ever taking place, then something, somewhere, has gone horribly horribly wrong.

 Currently, a time war is taking place.